endojs/Jessie/README.md

 when we can.
 Otherwise, we also wrap the relevant `Promise` methods to return frozen promises.

-## Additional Static Restrictions of TinySES
+## Additional Static Restrictions of Jessie

 The following static restrictions are specified as if they occur